 One of the primary purposes of chapter 11 is to maximize the value of a debtor’s assets.

 ABI’s Asset Sales Committee announced that In re Verity Health System of California Inc., Case No. 2:18-bk-20151-ER (C.D.
 Cal.), won the committee’s third annual “Asset Sale of the Year” award.

 Two recent district court decisions, each involving appeals of a bankruptcy sale order where the appellant(s) failed to obtain a stay pending appeal, provide insight into statutory mootness under § 363(m) of the Bankruptcy Code.
-In both In re HDR Holdings Inc. and Barnes v.

 “Stalking horse” is a term that instills hope in the minds of creditors and debtors while striking fear in the hearts of other bidders.
 When running a § 363 sale process, identifying a stalking-horse bidder (the bidder that submits the highest and best initial bid) lays the groundwork for the rest of the proceedings.

 Recent allegations of impropriety of bidders in the reorganization of Neiman Marcus Group Ltd. LLC should serve as a reminder to study the line between mere auction strategy and collusive bidding.
 The word “collusion” itself seems to cause confusion whenever it is uttered in the political or legal realms.